 SO many things can be done with these if you view them as a solid base for a new board – using paint, fabric, and even wood to cover up the flaws and saving you a heap of money (you can see here where I covered the edges of a metal corkboard with wood molding, creating a framed board).

 How much can you save?
-Well, let’s use this example:
+Well, here’s an example:

-BUT, I didn’t just save six bucks because I made this into a message board very similar to one you can see in the Ballard Designs catalog that sells for $69 for the same size!
+However, I didn’t save only $6.00, because I transformed this into a message board very similar to one featured in a Ballard Designs catalog that sold for $69 – for the same size!

-Of course theirs is magnetic and mine is cork – which I actually like better – but come on, sixty-nine bucks?
-Well, whatever – I know I can say I’m SUPER happy to be able to save sixty-eight dollars, because I had everything else already that I needed to make this Ballard knock off, so the only thing I bought was the cork board.
+Of course theirs is magnetic and mine is cork (which I actually like better – cork is more versatile) but really, $69?
+Well, whatever – you know I’m SUPER happy to be able to save sixty-eight dollars, because I had everything else already that I needed to make this Ballard knock off, so the only thing I bought was the cork board.

 To cover the board